MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 - The latest Dynamics 365 Guides solution is installed.
 For more information, see [Upgrade to the latest solution](upgrade.md).

-- You have access to the Power Platform admin center and have full admin privileges.
+- You have access to the Microsoft Power Platform admin center and have full admin privileges.

 ## Assign user roles